cetome/sausage/README.md

 ## Architecture and tools
-The SOC must integrate with your existing architecture and tools​ Use this section to analyse the answers of your SOC providers.
+The SOC must integrate with your existing architecture and tools.
+Use this section to analyse the answers of your SOC providers.

 ### Tools
 - **Tools used**: the tools used by the SOC must support the services delivered.